Pipcy/Pipcy/README.md

 # Hi!
 This is Pipcy~

 ### Who am I?
-I am a Computer Engineer major student that also likes to create softwares and make indie games 😆!
+I am a Computer Engineering major student that also likes to create softwares and make indie games 😆!
 Read more about me on [here](https://pippi.super.site).

 ### Welcome to my Github page!
 In here, you will find: